 In the enchanting and perilous world of "House of the Dragon," dragons and their riders share a bond that transcends mere companionship.
 These mighty creatures, revered and feared, choose their riders with a mystique that has fascinated fans for generations.
 One such pairing in the latest season has left viewers buzzing with curiosity: why did Seasmoke, the dragon previously ridden by Laenor Velaryon, choose Addam of Hull as his new rider?

 Seasmoke's journey to find a new rider is as surprising as it is intriguing.
 After rejecting Steffon, the dragon inexplicably flies to Driftmark, where it encounters Addam of Hull.
+The young shipwright, who had only appeared sporadically throughout the season, suddenly becomes the focal point of Seasmoke’s attention.
+The chase that ensues, with Seasmoke cornering Addam against a rocky outcrop, sets the stage for an unexpected turn of events.

 At the episode’s conclusion, the revelation that Seasmoke has accepted a new rider stirs the viewers' curiosity.
 The identity of this rider, shrouded in suspense, is unveiled as none other than Addam of Hull.
 For those familiar with George R.R.
 Martin's "Fire & Blood," this development aligns with the book’s narrative, yet it raises the question: why Addam?
 What makes this seemingly unremarkable shipwright worthy of such an honor?